Minimum wage in California: Effects

 A study published in April 2025 by Pepperdine University which used data from the California Employment Development Department found that California's 25% minimum wage increase for fast-food workers (AB1228) to $20 per hour (which went into effect in April 2024) caused employment in the fast food sector to decline by about 23,000 jobs, while fast food employment grew by 0.8% nationwide.

 A study published in July 2025 by the National Bureau of Economic Research which studied the results of the above-mentioned law found that from September 2023 to September 2024 employment in the fast food sector declined by about 18,000 jobs, or -3.2 percent while the nationwide rate grew by +0.8% over that same period.

 Other results from the 25% increase in the minimum wage for fast food workers were a 13% increase in weekly earnings, and an increase in prices.

-Minimum wage for healthcare workers
+Healthcare workers

 In 2023, the State Legislature passed 2023 SB 525 (Durazo) which increases minimum wages for healthcare workers to $25.00 per hour by June 1, 2028.

-Cities with higher minimum wages
+Municipal wages

 At least 38 California cities have a minimum wage higher than the state minimum: